CORPORATE GOVERNANCE STATEMENT

 A copy of the terms of reference of the remuneration committee is here.

 The nominations committee is comprised of Clive Crouch (Chair), Carmel Warren and Jonathan Shearman.
+Following Clive stepping down from the Board at the 2025 AGM, Jonathan Shearman will assume the chair of the Nominations Committee.

 The nominations committee has responsibility for reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board and giving consideration to succession planning.
 The nomination committee also has responsibility for recommending new appointments to the Board and to the other Board committees.
 It is responsible for identifying suitable candidates for Board membership and monitors the performance and suitability of the current Board on an on-going basis.